CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

 18. The run should succeed.
 Press any key to stop.

+     > **Note** :

+      1. If the build task operation fails with the errors, please make sure that you have followed the previous instructions and added the code correctly in **CreateTopic.cs and Model.cs files.**
+      2. Additionally you can find the **CreateTopic.cs and Model.cs** files in the location **C:\LabFiles**, you can compare your code with these files and fix the issues if there any then try to perform **step 17 again**.

 ## Exercise 3 – Publish to Azure

 In this exercise, you will deploy the function to Azure.